AndreasVikke-School/CPH-Business-SI-Exam/README.md

 ## Project Achitecture
 Our first architecture drawing was a pretty rough illistration of what we wanted to do, and how we would handle the assignment.
 As shown, we have a frontend that is connected to an API.
-The API handles the request, if a customer wants to see a book or vinyl, it directs through kafka, where a consumer consumes the message in queue, sends it to redis for logging, gets the resources from neo4j.
-Should a user want to rent a book, a request is sent to RabbitMQ, where the message is consumed and the information saved to postgres.
+When a customer looks at a book or vinyl, it is sent through kafka, and logged in redis.
+Should a user want to rent a book or vinyl, a request is sent to RabbitMQ, where the message is consumed and the information saved to postgres.
 #### Architecture Diagram version 1.
 ![Architecture Diagram](assets/architectureV1.png "Architecture Diagram version 1.")

 Our second architecture drawing is a bit more detailed, showing services and clusters, as well as what each contains.
 But still following our first architecture drawing in the flow of the application.
-Although not shown like in the first drawing, the application is still running on terraform and minikube.
+Although not shown like in the first drawing, the application is still running on kubernetes using minikube and terraform.
 #### Architecture Diagram version 2.
 ![Architecture Diagram](assets/architectureV2.png "Architecture Diagram version 2.")